Greek Yogurt on Keto: Is It Keto-Friendly At All?

 • Net carbs: 33.8 grams

-Is Greek Yogurt Keto-Friendly?
+Is Greek Yogurt Keto?

 The protein content can be significantly lower in other varieties because yogurt is often diluted with cheap, less healthy fillers.